 Place the chicken thighs, SKIN SIDE DOWN, onto the Parkay.
 I added a few extra dollops of Parkay for good measure 🙂

 Put the pan onto your smoker running at 250F.
-I like to use a blend of hickory and apple for smoke.
+I was using a Z Grills pellet grill and was burning a blend of hickory and apple for smoke.

 When I was cooking these I went ahead and put some other thighs directly onto the grate for a comparison test.